 The strategy isn't complicated, but it requires consistency:

 Train your team to ask.
 The businesses with the best review velocity aren't lucky.
 They've built review requests into their service process.
-Every technician, every visit, every happy customer is an opportunity.
+Every technician and every visit should follow the same compliant workflow.

 Respond to everything.
 Not with templates.
 With actual responses that reference what the customer said.
 This takes time, but it builds a response corpus that AI systems read.